topcoder-platform/member-stats-sync-lambda/README.md

 The prerequisites above are part of this documentation, please contact author (Gungz) if there're questions.

-## Copy the Project
-Unzip the project file (member-stats-sync-lambda) from the unzipped Topcoder submission file, copy the project, and paste the project to designated location.

 ## Environment Variables
 Please follow this instruction to setup the required environment variables.
 We are using Linux terminal in this example.
 ```